mannuelf/typesense-algolia-search-comparison/README.md

 Comparing Typesense with Algolia search.

 Each folder has it's own README and build process happy reading.
+Change directory and run each project independently.

 ## Credits